th-we/deskflow-wiki/Project-config.md

 CI is there to force consistency in the codebase.

 Why we don't want to maintain a `CMakePresets.json` file: A CMake presets file seems like a good thing at first, but it actually promotes laziness.
+Qt Creator, for example makes it look like you have you have to select a preset (even though it is optional) and so developers are likely to do this rather than figuring out what settings they should set.